VuHoaBinh/Math-LeetCode/README.md

-Practise some the algorithm in LeetCode
+## Practise some of the algorithms in LeetCode